Free personal use

 Quoted setup for custom rollouts.

-Yes, the suggested model supports both.
+Yes.
+The suggested model supports both.
 Monthly billing gives flexibility, while annual billing can offer better value for companies planning a longer rollout.

-Larger teams can be priced in user bands.
-For example, 1 to 50 users, 51 to 200 users, 201 to 500 users, and bespoke pricing for 500 or 1,000+ users.
+Larger teams can be priced in user bands, such as 1 to 25 users, 26 to 50 users, 51 to 100 users, 101 to 250 users, 251 to 500 users, and 500+ users.
+Larger bands can be quoted with volume pricing.

 Yes.
 A pilot is a sensible way to test adoption with a smaller team before moving into a wider staff rollout or larger licence tier.
+A 1 to 25 user pilot is a practical starting point.

 Choose your next step